ably/websocket.org/src/content/docs/reference/websocket-api.md

 ---
-title: WebSockets API Reference
+title: WebSocket API
-description: Reference API for WebSockets in a browser
+description: A reference for the WebSocket API — its events, methods, and properties, alongside usage examples for each of them.
 ---

 # The WebSocket API (WebSockets)